awilsongithub/rails_week/1/rails-controllers-and-routes-lesson/readme.md

 * terms_and_conditions
 * team

 These three routes will be accessed via a GET request.
-When the user is accessing a route, the browser should display the name of the route, therefore, you'll need to create the related method in a controller (Hint: call your controller "StaticPages" and [read up](http://stackoverflow.com/questions/4479233/static-pages-in-ruby-on-rails) on static pages in Rails).
+When the user is accessing a route, the browser should display the name of the route, therefore, you'll need to create the related method in a controller that renders text.

 Then, create a "categories" controller using scaffold, remove the line added in routes.rb by the generator (`resources : categories`) and re-create the seven restful routes matching the 7 methods in the categories controller manually.